vbhargavkumarreddy/Attendance-Management-System/README.md

 ## ⚙️ Installation
 1️⃣ Clone the repository
-Bash

 git clone https://github.com/your-username/Attendance-Management-System.git
-2️⃣ Navigate to the project directory
+2️⃣ Navigate to the project directory cd Attendance-Management-System
-Bash

-cd Attendance-Management-System
 3️⃣ Compile the Java files
-Bash

 javac Main.java
 4️⃣ Run the program
-Bash

 java Main

 ## ▶️ How It Works

-The user runs the Java program.
+• The user runs the Java program.

-The system allows adding student details.
+• The system allows adding student details.

-Attendance can be marked as Present/Absent.
+• Attendance can be marked as Present/Absent.

-The system stores and displays attendance records.
+• The system stores and displays attendance records.

 ## 📊 Advantages
-Reduces manual attendance work
+• Reduces manual attendance work

-Easy to maintain student records
+• Easy to maintain student records

-Faster attendance tracking
+• Faster attendance tracking

-Improves accuracy in attendance management
+• Improves accuracy in attendance management

 🔮 Future Enhancements
-GUI interface using Java Swing / JavaFX
+• GUI interface using Java Swing / JavaFX

-Database integration using MySQL
+• Database integration using MySQL

-Generate attendance reports in Excel/PDF
+• Generate attendance reports in Excel/PDF

-Login system for admin and teachers
+• Login system for admin and teachers

 ## 👨‍💻 Author
-Bhargav Reddy
+   • Bhargav Reddy

-## 📜 License
-This project is licensed under the MIT License.